alyssaduan/Fall2017-Project-MonteCarloSimulation/README.md

 RECOMMENDS:

 	Recommend JRE 1.8
      	Recommend Eclipse for IDE

 MY RESULT:

-      		 Use European call, the value of a call option after 252 days is $6.391238918865717 and the call option should be priced $6.2321921046379.
+      	Use European call, the value of a call option after 252 days is $6.391238918865717 The call option should be priced $6.2321921046379.
 	Also, it takes 1280926 times simulation to converge.

-      		 Use Asian call, the value of a call option after 252 days is $2.251201872994745 and the call option should be priced $2.1951804207178434.
+      	Use Asian call, the value of a call option after 252 days is $2.251201872994745 The call option should be priced $2.1951804207178434.
 	Also, it takes 254026 times simulation to converge.

 INSTRUCTIONS FOR COMPILE:

-* When the program is compiled in command line:
+When the program is compiled in command line:

 	**IMPORTANT**: Before run the program, download the latest joda-time jar file.
 In Eclipse look the project package and copy/drag joda-time-2.1.jar into it.
 Right click on the project again then follow the steps to add jars: 襊roperties, Java Build Path, Libraries, Add Jars, joda-time-2.1.jar.